Grodrigues25/Project/README.md

  - **/Services**: Business logic and data access.
 Whenever applicable, repository pattern is used to abstract the data access logic from the endpoints:
     - **AuthenticationService**: Handles user authentication and JWT token management and is used to abstract the authentication logic from the endpoints.
 Also used to support authorization logic in the endpoints.
     - **Database**: Contains the database context and configuration for Entity Framework Core, along with the table foreign keys and relationships.
+Contains as well the DatabaseService which is a helper service to abstract the Fullext Search logic from the endpoints.
     - **Reports**: Contains the service logic for querying the SQLDatabase tables to generate the sales data for the report endpoints.
     - **ShoppingCartService**: Contains the service logic for managing the shopping cart, including adding, updating, and removing items.
     - **Repository**: Used to implement generic AddAsync, DeleteAsync, GetAsync, GetByIdAsync, UpdateAsync using Repository pattern for all kinds of operations for the tables involved in this project with Entity Framework.
 It is implemented as a template to be adaptable to the class provided.